JARED ZACHARY BAILLARGEON ZIMMERMAN

 WHO WAS JARED

-Jared Zimmerman was raised in Montclair, attending the Montclair Community Pre-K, Rand Elementary School (back when it was in the old location at the corner of Chestnut and North Fullerton), Renaissance Middle School, and Montclair High School.
+Jared Zimmerman was raised in Montclair, attending the Montclair Community Pre-K, Rand Elementary School (back when it was at the corner of Chestnut and North Fullerton), Renaissance Middle School, and Montclair High School.
 He graduated in 2013.
-He loved people, music, philosophy, arguing and the outdoors, and spent much time skateboarding in various backyard skate ramps around town.
-During his time at MHS, he was part of the Civics and Government Institute (CGI), serving as a Justice on the CGI Supreme Court, a participant in the Fed Challenge program, and ran cross-country with the high school team.
-He could be found on any given weekend at one of his friends’ houses in Montclair, and was a lively participant in the MHS community.
-He loved to cook, he loved to write, and he beat his father at chess regularly.
+He loved people, music, arguing about philosophy, and the outdoors.
+He spent much time skateboarding in various backyard skate ramps around town.
+During his time at MHS, he was part of the Civics and Government Institute (CGI), serving as a Justice on the CGI Supreme Court, a participant in the Fed Challenge program, and ran cross-country for Montclair High.
+He could be found on any given weekend at one of his friends’ houses in Montclair and was a lively participant in the MHS community.
+He loved to cook, write, and he beat his father at chess regularly.

-Around his eleventh grade year of high school, Jared developed a mental illness that was probably schizophrenia or bipolar disorder (his doctors never provided a firm diagnosis).
-After a long, complex struggle, in which he took a few years away from school, he attended Bard College, determined to receive his college education.
-Ultimately his mental illness resulted in his death on April 15, 2016, when he was 20 years old.
-Jared’s Fund Youth Scholarship is part of a multifaceted effort to try to support youth who have faced or have family who have faced similar mental illness, and are determined to fill the gap in research, knowledge, and community-wide support related to mental illness.
+Around his junior year of high school, Jared developed a mental illness that was likely schizophrenia (his doctors never provided a firm diagnosis).
+After a long, complex struggle – in which he took a few years away from school – he attended Bard College, determined to receive his college education.
+Ultimately his mental illness resulted in his death on April 15, 2016.
+He was 20 years old.
+Jared’s Fund Youth Scholarship is part of a multifaceted effort to try to support youth who have faced similar mental illnesses.
+We are determined to fill the gap in research, knowledge, and community-wide support related to mental illness.

 This Fund is the result of those donations; they have provided enough to start Jared's Fund Youth Fellowship (JFYF) at Montclair High School (MHS) and a "campership" at F&W for a low-income New Jersey youth.

-While our family isn't sure what the Fund will turn into, we believe these initial efforts are the right types of initiatives that celebrate who Jared was and how his spirit can inform how we can make a difference going forward.
-The community that lifted us up when we needed them made it clear that we weren't the only ones who felt a need to reduce stigma about mental illness, to create spaces where we can support our own, and to encourage research, conversation, advocacy and art that creates space for silenced individuals-- both those we know and those we don't.
-We want to start by using the Fund to open that space in the community where we grew up, the community that we call home.
+While our family isn't sure what the Fund will turn into, we believe these initial efforts are the right types of initiatives that celebrate who Jared was.
+In this spirit, we believe our experience can inform how to make a difference moving forward.
+The community that lifted us up when we needed them made it clear that we weren't the only ones who felt a need to reduce stigma about mental illness, to create spaces where we can support our own, and to encourage research, conversation, advocacy, and art that creates space for silenced individuals – both those we know and those we don't.
+We want to use the Fund to open that space in the community where Jared grew up, the community that he called home.